ChangelingX/ChangelingX/README.md

 - 👋 Hi, I’m @ChangelingX
-I am a weirdo.
 Pleased to meet you.
+My pronouns are they/them, and I am a transgender non-binary genderfluid weirdo.

 - 🌱 I’m currently fumbling my way into development from the IT side of life.